Here’s the Golf Insider‘s preview of a relatively new tournament (2019 was the first time it was held): the Rocket Mortgage Classic.

-Located on the northern side of the city, the Detroit Golf Club dates back to 1899 when it was founded by William Ferrand.
-This week’s track, the North course, is a 7,340-yard course that plays as a par-72.
-It was designed by famous course architect, Donald Ross and was opened in 1916.
+Located on the North side of the city, the Detroit Golf Club dates back to 1899, when it was founded by William Ferrand.
+This week’s venue, the North course, is a 7,340 yard track that plays as a par 72.
+It was designed by famous course architect, Donald Ross, one of two at this facility, and was opened in 1916.
 The course recently underwent an upgrade to get ready for tournament play, and bears the hallmarks of a Ross design with tree-lined fairways putting a premium on accuracy over power.

 Rocket Mortgage Classic: Past Winners

 2019: Nate Lashley

 A standard PGA Tour line-up in Michigan this week with 150+ players on show.
 Bryson DeChambeau is the $8.25 favourite with TopSport.

 The four-day rain forecast shows a 40%-20%-10%-10% chance of precipitation during the tournament.
 Temperatures will peak in the low 80s by Sunday, cloud cover with be present all week.
 A decent breeze during Rounds 1 and 2 (10-12mph) will subside over the weekend.

 Phil bending Bryson’s club ahead of the Rocket Mortgage Classic and “The Match” is next-level. 😂pic.twitter.com/98TeZ23f58

 — Golf Digest (@GolfDigest) June 30, 2021